The NextSeq System comes with a region-specific power cord. For more information, see the NextSeq System Site Prep Guide.

 NCS v2.0 adds support for scanning BeadChip workflows.
 Scanning BeadChips on a NextSeq 500 system requires a hardware change.

 No. Always perform a wash when a wash is due.
 It is not possible to proceed to scanning or sequencing until a wash is performed.
-Instrument washes are required every 7 days, even when the instrument is used for array scans, since the instrument is in a dry state.
+Instrument washes are required every 7 days, even when the instrument is used for array scans, because the instrument is in a dry state.
 Regular washes help maintain the instrument fluidics system.

 Array scanning requires about 400 MB of free space on the NextSeq 550 hard drive.
 NCS v2.0 automatically manages disk space.